Ali-Sahili/Self-Supervised-Deep-Clustering/DEC/README.md

 ![DEC](architecture.png)

 ## Introduction
 Deep Embedding Clustering Algorithm learns a mapping from the data space to a lower-dimensional feature space in which it iteratively optimizes a clustering objective.
 They define a centroid-based probability distribution and minimize its KL divergence to an auxiliary target distribution to simultaneously improve clustering assignment and feature representation.
-This algorithm clusters data by simultaneously learning a set of k cluster centers $\{\mu_j\in Z\}_{j=1}^k$ in the feature space Z and the parameters $\theta$ of the DNN that maps data points into Z.
+This algorithm clusters data by simultaneously learning a set of k cluster centers in the feature space Z and the parameters of the DNN that maps data points into Z.

 ## Requirements
 - [numpy](http://www.numpy.org/)